Nitish7545/Module2Avax/README.md

 This contract is provided under an unlicensed status.
 See the [UNLICENSE](UNLICENSE) file for details.

 ## Project Setup Instructions

-To run this project on your computer after deploying the contract, follow the steps below:
+To run this project on your computer after cloning the GitHub repository, follow the steps below:

-1. **Install Dependencies:**
+Install Dependencies:

-   - Navigate to the project directory in the terminal.
+Navigate to the project directory in the terminal.
-   - Run the following command to install project dependencies:
+Run the following command to install project dependencies: npm install
-     ```bash
-     npm install
-     ```
+Start Ethereum Node:

+Open two additional terminals in your Visual Studio Code or preferred code editor.

+In the second terminal, start the local Ethereum node using Hardhat:

-2. npm hardhat node
+npx hardhat node
+Deploy Smart Contract:

-3. npx hardhat run --network localhost scripts/deploy.js
+In the third terminal, deploy the smart contract to the local Ethereum network: npx hardhat run --network localhost scripts/deploy.js Launch Front-end:

-4. **Start Front-end Application:**
-   - Run the front-end application to interact with the deployed contract:
-     ```bash
-     npm run dev
+Go back to the first terminal and start the front-end application: npm run dev
-     ```

-3. **Access the Project:**
+Access the Project:

-   - The project will be accessible on your local machine, typically at [http://localhost:3000/](http://localhost:3000/).
+The project will be accessible on your local machine, typically at http://localhost:3000/.
 Now, the project is successfully running on your localhost.
 Ensure to follow these steps in sequence for a smooth setup process.